-SENSING UNIT ADJUSTMENT
+SENSING UNIT ADJUSTMENT / WITH ADJUSTING ENHANCEMENT

 Level the vehicle by placing a bubble level in the center of the freezer floor or upon whichever surface within the vehicle that is to be level.
+It is best if the level is placed close to the mounting area of the sensing unit.
 Using the Leveling System and the bubble level, ignoring the yellow LEVEL lights on the Touch Panel, level the vehicle until the bubble is centered.

 With the vehicle level according to the bubble level, if there are no yellow lights lit on the Touch Panel, the sensing unit is properly adjusted.
-If there are vellow LEVEL lights lit on the Touch Panel, manual adjustments to the Sensing Unit are needed.
-A Phillips screw driver or sockets w/driver or box end wrenches of 7/8, 3/4, 1/2, 5/16 or 1/4 sizes will be needed.
+If there are yellow LEVEL lights lit on the Touch Panel, manual adjustments to the Sensing Unit are needed.